-- Please have SOMEONE ELSE proofread your paper BEFORE you submit your files. - Be sure to "Approve All Changes" and exit "Track Changes" mode before saving and submitting your files.
+- Please have SOMEONE ELSE proofread your paper BEFORE you submit your files. - Be sure to "Approve All Changes" and exit "Track Changes" mode before saving and sending your files.

-Table 1: Create tables in Word, not Excel.
+Table 1: Create tables in Word, not Excel

-Group Maternal antibodies SIV vaccine SIV challenge
+Group Maternal antibodies IAV-S vaccine IAV-S challenge

 1 No No No

 2 No Yes No

 3 Yes No No

-4 Yes Yes No
+4 Yes Yes Yes

 5 No No Yes

 6 No Yes Yes

-7 Yes No Yes

-8 Yes Yes Yes